How to buy, sell or export wildlife parts and products

 Fur trading

 You need a fur trading licence to sell raw pelts that you didn’t harvest under your own trapping licence.
-Fur traders may have an individual trading on their behalf under the authority of an agent licence.
+Fur traders may allow another individual to trade on their behalf under the authority of an agent licence.

 Get a fur trading licence